 citations, and wrongful death actions, medical malpractice, contractual

 disputes, and Georgia traffic defense.
-Mr. Ivie is presently doing a
+In the past Mr/ Ivie has done a

 large percentage of Georgia real estate closings, collections,